 Most people who started in yachting will regale you with interesting but sometimes not-so-funny stories of the first difficulties of finding their feet on the Riviera.
 It’s not easy getting the basic information you need.
 It can be time-consuming and cause you to miss out on good job opportunities.

 If you are serious about finding work, you’ll quickly realise that nothing beats ‘dock walking’.
 But you need to be motivated and well prepared.
 Your priority is making contacts and getting that job.
 Crewing agencies are a great source, but check their website before visiting as they often have set times to see new crew.

 This will depend on your position but there are some recommended courses for new crew:

 • ENG1 Seafarer medical certificate – It is mandatory to have an ENG1 or ML5 seafearer medical fitness certificate carried out by an MCA-certified doctor to work at sea.

 • STCW Basic safety training.
 This includes personal survival, fire fighting and prevention, first aid, personal safety and social responsibility.

 There is so much information you will be needing such as transport to get to and from the ports, English speaking medical services, affordable shoreside accommodation, yachting events for networking, and of course a list of restaurants and clubs for the much needed R&R. We have put together a guide to save time for new yachties who are looking for work on the Côte d’Azur.
-For this guide I worked together with www.my-horizons.com who are crewing experts and have tons of contact info and links to who’s hiring.
+For this guide I worked together with My Horizons who are crewing experts and have tons of contact info and links to who’s hiring.